ibm-cloud-docs/codeengine/deploy-job.md

 You can create your job from source code.
 Find out what advantages are available when you [build your image with {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-faqs#dockerbld-cebuild).
 {: shortdesc}

 Before you begin, [plan for your build](/docs/codeengine?topic=codeengine-plan-build).
 You can also find [tips for creating a Dockerfile](/docs/codeengine?topic=codeengine-dockerfile).
-Note that if you build multiple versions of the same container image, the most current version of the container image is downloaded and used when you run your job.
+Note that each time you run the job, the most current version of the dependent build artifacts, including the buildpacks and container image, are used during the build process and are included in the resulting container image.

 {{site.data.keyword.codeengineshort}} can automatically push images to {{site.data.keyword.registryshort}} namespaces in your account and even create a namespace for you.
 To push images to a different {{site.data.keyword.registryshort}} account or to a private DockerHub account, see [Adding access to a private container registry](/docs/codeengine?topic=codeengine-add-registry).